stephensalim/aws-well-architected-labs/content/Operational Excellence/200_Labs/200_Automating_operations_with_playbooks_and_runbooks/4_build_run_remediation_runbook.md

   5. Once it's done then click on **Execute**.

-  6. Once the runbook is executed, you should receive an email with instructions on how to approve or deny.
+  6. Once the **runbook** is executed, you should receive an email with instructions on how to approve or deny.
 Follow the link in the email using the User of the ApproverArn you placed in the Input parameters.
 The link will take you to the SSM Console where you can approve or deny the request.

       ![ Section4 ](/Operations/200_Automating_operations_with_playbooks_and_runbooks/Images/section4-approveordeny.png)

       If you choose approve, or do not respond to the email, the request will be automatically approved after the Timer set in the playbook expires.

-      If you deny the runbook will fail, and no action will be taken.
+      If you deny the **runbook** will fail and no action will be taken.

-  7. Once the runbook completes the next step, you can see that the ECS task count increased to the value you specified.
+  7. Once the **runbook** completes the next step, you can see that the ECS task count increased to the value you specified.

-      Go to ECS console, and click on **Clusters**, and select `mysecretword-cluster`.
+      Go to ECS console and click on **Clusters** and select `mysecretword-cluster`.
 Click on the  `mysecretword-service` **Service**. you should see the number of running tasks increasing to 100 and average CPUUtilization decreasing.

       ![ Section4 ](/Operations/200_Automating_operations_with_playbooks_and_runbooks/Images/section4-scale-up2.png)